hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## Learning Objectives:

-* Perform integration of cells across conditions using the most variant genes to identify cells most similar to each other
+* Perform integration of cells across conditions to identify cells that are similar to each other

 # Single-cell RNA-seq clustering analysis: Integration